biscayan/TIL/Research/paper.md

 - VocGAN: A High-Fidelity Real-time Vocoder with a Hierarchically-nested Adversarial Network
 - Waveglow: A flow-based generative network for speech synthesis
 - Wavenet: A Generative Model for Raw Audio
-### Emotion Recognition
-- Multimodal Cross- and Self-Attention Network for Speech Emotion Recognition
-- Multimodal Emotion Recognition with High-level Speech and Text Features
-- Multimodal Speech Emotion Recognition and Ambiguity Resolution
-- Multimodal Speech Emotion Recognition Using Audio and Text
-- Multimodal Speech Emotion Recognition using Cross Attention with Aligned Audio and Text
-- Self-Supervised Learning with Cross-Modal Transformers for Emotion Recognition
-- Tensor Fusion Network for Multimodal Sentiment Analysis
 ### Voice Conversion
 - AutoVC: Zero-Shot Voice Style Transfer with Only Autoencoder Loss
 ### Natural Language Processing